Awu-Lin/cse15l-lab-reports/report5.md

 ## Summary for step 4: The file & directory structure needed
 ![image](https://github.com/Awu-Lin/cse15l-lab-reports/assets/94472422/b0885b5e-3a35-4674-820b-c767c71b2f52)

 It contains a main folder called "Lab 5".
 Inside this main folder, there is a subfolder called "lib" and several files.
-The "lib" folder contains two JAR files: hamcrest-core-1.3.jar and junit-4.12.jar, which are Java libraries commonly used for unit testing.
-There are also two Java source files in the "Lab 5" folder: Solution.java and SolutionTest.java, which represent a class and its test class, respectively.
+The "lib" folder contains two JAR files: `hamcrest-core-1.3.jar` and `junit-4.12.jar`, which are Java libraries commonly used for unit testing.
+There are also two Java source files in the "Lab 5" folder: `Solution.java` and `SolutionTest.java`, which represent a class and its test class, respectively.
 There is also a script file called run_tests.sh, which is the shell script used to run the tests

 ### The contents of each file before fixing the bug
 Solution.java (This code is the main code of the reverse program, for example, input 321 will have output 123 and -321 will result in -123)